mattermost/docs/source/administration/compliance-export.rst

 1. Go to **System Console > Advanced > Compliance Export (Beta)**.
 2. Enable compliance exports, then set the start time of the daily scheduled compliance export job.
 Choose a time when fewer people are using your system.
 Must be a 24-hour time stamp in the form HH:MM.
 3. Set the export file format.
-Currently, export format to Actiance XML is supported, but support for the GlobalRelay EML format and the Mattermost CSV format are scheduled for a future release.
+Currently, export format to Actiance XML is supported, but support for the GlobalRelay EML format and the Mattermost CSV format is scheduled for a future release.
 4. Set the export directory to write compliance export files to.
 Must be a subdirectory of the Local Storage Directory.
 Mattermost must have write access to this directory, and the path that you set must not include a filename.

 Save the settings.
 You’re now all set!